AboutProgramsTeamContributeJoin

 [1.5] Intro to Electrical Engineering**

-• Grades 5-12 OK, grades 6-8 ideal (US/Canada) • Ages 12-18+ (International) • Projector/TV • Students are introduced to more applicable engineering concepts through engineering challenges that walk students through real-world fields and problems faced by engineers.
+• Grades 5-12 OK, grades 6-8 ideal (US/Canada) • Ages 12-18+ (International) • Projector/TV • Students learn about the principles of electrical engineering through activities and experiments with real-world components and circuits that engineers use.

 Mentoring